Interviews

 10 min read

 ANDREW MCMAHON STARTED PLAYING MUSIC AT A VERY YOUNG AGE, AND EVENTUALLY WENT ON TO LEAD THE BANDS SOMETHING CORPORATE AND JACK’S MANNEQUIN BEFORE BECOMING A SOLO ARTIST, PERFORMING UNDER THE MONIKER ANDREW MCMAHON IN THE WILDERNESS.
-I HAD THE HONOR OF CHATTING WITH HIM ABOUT THIS JOURNEY AND THIS IS WHAT HE HAD TO SHARE.
+I HAD THE HONOR OF CHATTING WITH HIM ABOUT HIS JOURNEY AND THIS IS WHAT HE HAD TO SHARE.

-MSM: I wanted to start off by telling you that we are the same age and I feel that you’ve been unknowingly narrating my life for the past 23 years (since I discovered your music).
+MSM: I wanted to start off by telling you that we are the same age and I feel that you’ve been unknowingly narrating my life for the past 23 years (since I discovered your music.)
 Are there any artists for you personally that you feel that you have “grown up with” in this way?

 ANDREW MCMAHON: I had this really beautiful moment the other night where Adam Duritz from the Counting Crows was at the show, because him and Chris are friends (Chris from Dashboard Confessional).
 And you know, August and Everything After, and the few records that followed, they were sort of like the music that found me, you know?
 The first music that wasn’t like handed down to me by my brothers, my sisters, or my parents, and they sort of walked me from middle school, through high school, and into my twenties.
 And so I do have artists like that, though I would say probably most of them are not the same age as me, so I can’t say we’ve walked the exact walk.
 But there’s definitely a lot of beautiful things happening on this tour, I think, especially because there’s such a nostalgic vibe going on out here, that I have people with a similar story.
 I think I was 18 or 19 when I was putting out the first Something Corporate records and there are people who were there and in that age, and we sort of like, had our breakups together, and fell in love together, and got married, and had started families.
 So it’s not lost on me how special and rare that really is.